jmclaren7/windows-setup-helper/README.md

 * This program is integrated into the boot.wim image, this means you can pxe boot this image and use the same tools
 * Tools and scripts are listed from folders in the main program's folder or specific folders from any available drive

-## Required External Components
-* AutoIT3.exe executable (64bit version)

-## Suggested 3rd Party Tools For The WindowsPE Boot Environment
+## Included 3rd Party Tools For WinPE
-Note that 64 bit versions of programs are required in a 64 bit WindowsPE Environment
-* TightVNC
+* TightVNC (**WiP:** starts a VNC server when WinPE starts)
+* 7-Zip
 * Explorer++

+## Other Useful 3rd Party Tools For WinPE That Have Been Tested
+Note: Full 64 bit is required in a 64 bit WindowsPE Environment
-* Password Refixer (Commercial)
+* Password Refixer (Commercial) - Copy the program files from their WinPE image
-* Macrium Rescue (Commercial)
+* Macrium Reflect (Commercial) - Copy the program files from their WinPE image
+* Crystal DiskMark & DiskInfo
 * Various Sysinternals & Nirsoft Tools

 ## Adding Tools/Scripts/Programs